 CDBG matching requirements for FY 2019 funds will be met by the state general fund.
 HCD anticipates a match amount of approximately \$600,000.
+CDBG Match is only required from the state as match for state administration and technical assistance funds.
+State match comes from the state general fund.

 HOME -The largest source of leverage is Low Income Housing Tax Credits (LIHTC) used with rental new construction projects.
 Other sources of leverage include private bank loans, state funds, other federal funds, and local funds for both rental and homebuyer activities.
 For FY 2019, HOME estimates leveraging over \$125 million from other sources.
 HOME's leverage typically exceeds its match requirement.
+Leverage is not counted as match for the HOME program.